 The ending was filmed at an old beatnik hangout, City Lights Bookstore that is run by Lawrence Ferlinghetti who published Jack Kerouac, Gregory Corso, Diane DiPrima, Jack Hirschman, and Allen Ginsberg which City Light's published his most famous poem, "Howl".
 See more

 John Buckner tells Huey that his mother spun silk on a wooden loom.
 A loom is for weaving yarn not spinning it.
 She could have "woven" silk on a wooden loom.
 Silk is spun on a spindle or a spinning wheel.
 Both a spindle and a spinning wheel can be made of wood.
 See more

-Courtesy of Beggars Banquet Records Ltd./Capitol Records, Inc./Hughes Music See more
+Courtesy of CBS Records, Music Licensing Department See more